 When national days align with what your advertiser sells or offers, they can lead to unique and timely ad ideas.
 These are some great picks for July:

-National U.S. Postage Stamp Day and Postal Worker Day (July 1): Many advertisers have products or services that tie in with mail services.
-If so, this could be a good day for promoting those.
+National U.S. Postage Stamp Day and Postal Worker Day (July 1): Many advertisers have products or services that tie in with mail.
+If so, this could be a good day to promote those.
 They may also want to take the opportunity to show their appreciation to postal workers.
 Consider radio, digital display, email marketing and social media for branded ads or promotions.

 National Bikini Day (July 5): There’s nothing like spending time at a beach or pool on a hot summer day.
-Women will be soaking up rays and seeking relief from the July heat, and they’ll be doing so in style.
-National Bikini Day is a great way for local retailers to run special promotions on swimwear.
-The data supports the steady growth of the swimwear industry with a compound annual growth rate (CAGR) of 5.8%.
-The expected market may grow to $30.5 billion by 2028.
+Women will be soaking up rays and seeking relief from the July heat and doing so in style.
+National Bikini Day is an excellent way for local retailers to run special promotions on swimwear.
+The data supports steady growth of the swimwear industry, with a compound annual growth rate (CAGR) of 38% through 2029.
+U.S. revenue for the products will reach $13.62 billion in 2025.
 Help your advertisers ride this wave with better ad tactics.
-Suggest social media campaigns, email marketing and SMS marketing to capture the attention of ladies looking to stay stylish all summer long.
+Suggest social media campaigns, email marketing and OTT/CTV to capture the attention of ladies looking to stay stylish all summer long.

-National Fried Chicken Day (July 6): Fried chicken is a very popular entrée in the U.S., and the fried chicken sandwich “wars” continue.
-Wendy’s and Popeyes recently launched new chicken sandwiches, and Chick-fil-A introduced a meatless version.
+National Fried Chicken Day (July 6): Fried chicken is a very popular entrée in the U.S. It’s a favorite on menus of quick-serve, fast-casual and sit-down restaurants.
 It’s hard to go wrong with promoting such an American staple, and it’s not just for restaurants.
 Local chefs or cooking schools could also get in on the action.
-Recommend social media ads, mobile messaging, email marketing and geofencing to get consumers hungry.
+Recommend video display ads and OTT/CTV.

 National Piña Colada Day (July 10): Piña coladas are a symbol of summer days.
 They are festive in nature, so bars and restaurants can leverage this celebration to offer a promo.
 Additionally, ABC stores or other liquor and beverage retailers could hold similar promos.
-Channels to leverage include radio, social media and SMS marketing.
+Channels to leverage include radio, social media and video ads.
 In each ad category, use a special code for tracking.

 National Lottery Day (July 17): For those in states where the lottery is legal, this is a great day to remind residents to play to win.
 State lottery boards are one target for this advertising, but so are retailers that sell tickets — especially convenience stores.